 It’s hard to resist a fried chicken sandwich when it’s really done right, ideally with crispy and juicy chicken nestled on a pillowy bun.
-Fortunately, the Bay Area has many spots that cater to the craving — and the vast majority don’t involve standing in line for an hour at Popeyes, where the sandwich hype shows no sign of slowing down.
-Instead, try one of the many dedicated fried chicken sandwich shops that call the SF Bay Area home, as well as the assorted butcher shops, arcade bars, and tiki dens that also serve excellent varieties of fried chicken on a bun.
-Whether you prefer white meat or dark meat, drenched in hot sauce or topped with herb slaw, here are some great chicken sandwiches to seek out now.Read More
+Fortunately, the Bay Area has many spots that cater to the craving.
+Try one of the many dedicated fried chicken sandwich shops that call the Bay Area home, as well as the assorted butcher shops and tiki dens that also serve excellent varieties.
+Whether you prefer white meat or dark meat, and whether you like that fried chicken drenched in hot sauce or topped with herb slaw, here are some great sandwiches to seek out now.Read More

 Where to find extra crispy options from mild to hot